Home - Dinner - Chicken - Tuscan Beer Can Chicken

 Instructions

-• Set up a charcoal grill for indirect grilling by piling the hot coals on opposite sides of the grill with a drip pan or large piece of foil in between, or preheat a gas grill to medium.
+• Set up a charcoal grill for indirect grilling by piling the hot coals on opposite sides of the grill with a drip pan or large piece of foil in between, or preheat a gas grill to medium-high (375-400F).

-• Cover the grill and cook undisturbed for an hour, checking halfway through to be sure your grill temperature remains at a constant temperature between 325 and 350 degrees, adding more coals if needed.
+• Put the pan holding the chicken in the center of the grill.
+Cover the grill and cook undisturbed for an hour, checking halfway through to be sure your grill temperature remains at a constant temperature of 375F.
+Add more coals during the process, if needed.

 Nutrition